 Is not used on uncovered or covered open or contagious skin lesions.

 It should not be used repetitively on the limbs of clients with hypertension, heart disease, varicose veins or edema caused by thromboses in a vein.
 It should also not be used repetitively or vigorously in specific areas close to where lymph nodes have been removed for any reasons.
 This can cause lymphedema.

-Carla Moodie is an intuitive, integrative, therapeutic and Licensed Massage Therapist (LMT) who is dedicated to holistic well-being and lifestyle.
-She received her 500 hour massage training and accreditation from the Kripalu Center for Yoga and Health, and continues training over time for additional CEs, which totals around Massage: 207.5; Yoga: 227.5 and adding.
+Carla Moodie is a Licensed Massage Therapist (LMT) who is dedicated to holistic well-being and lifestyle.
+She received her 200-hour Yoga Teacher & 500-hour Massage training and accreditation from the Kripalu Center for Yoga and Health and continues additional CE trainings.

-Additional certifications she has earned are Master level Reiki, Integrated Positional Therapy, Integrated Acupressure and Thai Massage.
-She also did 2 years of intensive yoga volunteer programs at Kripalu that focused on the foundation of an authentic yoga practice and that added to practical life skills.
+She has earned additional certifications in Master level Reiki, Integrated Positional Therapy, Integrated Acupressure, and Thai Massage, which she offers to her clients.
+Previous to earning her certifications and license, Carla did 2 years of intensive yoga volunteer programs at Kripalu that focused on the foundation of authentic yoga practice and that added to practical life skills.

-In addition to her holistic background, Carla earned her B.S. degree in Psychology, M.A. work in Counseling Psychology from Loyola College, and studies in Dance Movement Therapy.
-This knowledge and experience gives her a well-rounded view of what keeps a person happy, healthy, and thriving.
+In addition to her holistic background, Carla earned a B.S. degree in Psychology, M.A. work in Counseling Psychology from Loyola College, and studies in Dance Movement Therapy.